mkshiblu/TraineeApps/README.md

 ### Notes

 1. The project was a university project which I wrote about ~3 years ago.
-So it may not be written as in industry standard.
+So it may not be written in a industry standard.
 2. I uploaded the original source as it is.